 Five young adults standing together at a conference, all wearing conference badges around their necks, smiling for the camera.

+Science alone doesn’t save species.
+Stories do.
 Science communication and the importance of narrative in environmental awareness and policy change.

-Articles such as my Magellan Journey Submission and Right Whale Research Poster capture this process and demonstrate how I learned to code media data, analyze sentiment, and communicate results visually.
+Artifacts such as my Magellan Journey Submission and Right Whale Research Poster capture this process and demonstrate how I learned to code media data, analyze sentiment, and communicate results visually.
 The SACNAS Statement of Purpose shows how I began reframing myself as a science communicator in response to these findings.

 Before this project, I believed that science and data would naturally drive conservation.
 I imagined that if the facts were dire enough, including critically endangered species, rising death counts, and declining birth rates, change would follow.
 But this project forced me to confront a sad truth: visibility and framing often shape public response more than raw data ever will.

 I want to be someone who translates scientific urgency into accessible, emotionally resonant stories that compel public and political action.
 This insight has already influenced how I approach future projects.
-I’m more intentional about language, audience, and tone.
+I am more intentional about language, audience, and tone.
 I ask not only what the data shows, but how that data can be conveyed to reach the people who need to hear it.

 Artifacts: